scharfmn/desnos/README.md

 ## An Experiment in Free-Tier Poetry Pegagogy

-### adapted for the classroom by Vivek Narayanan with code by scharfmn
+### adapted for the classroom by Vivek Narayanan

-An application version of Robert Desnos' Language Event 1 and Language Event 2 as adapted for the classroom by Vivek Narayanan
+An application version of Robert Desnos' Language Event 1 and Language Event 2 as adapted for the classroom by Vivek Narayanan, with code by scharfmn

 In this version of Desnos' language events, the user creates a specific language “event” by making up something unique for the “some-random-id” field.